aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 ### 🛠️ Technical Credits
 This project utilizes the [PS2EXE module](https://github.com/MScholtes/PS2EXE/blob/master/README.md) created by Markus Scholtes.
 I have used this open-source tool to compile my custom PowerShell logic into a user-friendly binary format.

+new: This project uses the [PS2EXE module](https://github.com/MScholtes/PS2EXE) by Markus Scholtes during local testing to explore PowerShell-to-EXE packaging.
+The public repository provides the readable PowerShell source file for transparency.

 ---

-## Project Goals
+## Project Goals - ok
-The primary goal of this tool is to **optimize triage efficiency**.
-By automating the collection of system details (IP, Serial, Uptime), the technician can skip manual data entry.
-This is designed to **positively impact MTTR** (Mean Time to Resolution) by allowing the support session to begin with all necessary data already at hand.
+The primary goal of this tool is to **support the first information-gathering step**.
+By automating the collection of system details (IP, Serial, Uptime etc.), the technician can avoid manual data entry and start the support session with the necessary technical context already available.
+This can support faster handling of support requests and may positively impact MTTR (Mean Time to Resolution).

 ---